znarkd/Noodle/README.md

 # Noodle
-Noodle provides a multi-view data representation for JavaScript arrays.
-The data is assumed to consist of flat tables (rows and columns).
-Any combination of columns may be used to sort and group data.
+Noodle allows one to construct a multi-view data representation of a JavaScript array.
+The array data is assumed to consist of flat tables i.e. rows and columns.
+Any combination of columns may be used when creating a data view.

 Noodle is built upon *Roots*.
 The Roots library provides a foundation for creating an efficient in-memory database.
 Its unique [list processing structures](http://armr.sourceforge.net/) simplify programming logic and allow the developer to rapidly sort, group, and select data.